 Golden State Warriors vs Charlotte Hornets Injury Report

-Tuesday night's game will be the first of two meetings between the Hornets this regular season.
-The Warriors currently hold a three-game winning streak over the Hornets.
-Since the Jimmy Butler trade, the Golden State Warriors have gone 5-1 overall.
-They've already avenged their lone loss against the Dallas Mavericks, too.

-With the way the Warriors are rolling, they will be looking to push both their winning streak against the Hornets and their active streak to four games on Tuesday night.
+After an incredibly disappointing loss against the lowly Philadelphia 76ers, the Golden State Warriors have a chance to bounce back against a very shorthanded Charlotte Hornets team.

+The Warriors dropped the opportunity to become the 6th seed after losing to the 76ers, but since the Clippers lost a second game in a row against the Lakers on Sunday night, Golden State has another chance.

-The Warriors are coming into the game with three players listed on their injury report: Jonathan Kuminga, Taran Armstrong, and Trayce Jackson-Davis.
+The Golden State Warriors have three players listed on their injury report: Jimmy Butler, Jonathan Kuminga, and Quinten Post.

-Taran Armstrong is out as he is not with the team, and Trayce Jackson-Davis is out with an illness.
-Steph Curry and Jimmy Butler are both listed as available.
+Jimmy Butler is listed as probable with a right mid back spasm.

-The Hornets have seven players listed on their injury report: LaMelo Ball, DaQuan Jeffries, Tre Mann, Brandon Miller, Josh Okogie, Tidjane Salaun, and Grant Williams.
+The Charlotte Hornets have a whopping nine players listed on their injury report: Seth Curry, Miles Bridges, Taj Gibson, Tre Mann, Brandon Miller, Wendell Moore Jr., Josh Okogie, KJ Simpson, and Grant Williams.
+LaMelo Ball is listed as available.

-DaQuan Jeffries is out with a left knee effusion, Tre Mann is out with a disc herniation, Brandon Miller is out with right wrist ligament repair, Josh Okogie is out with a left hamstring strain, Tidjane Salaun is out with a right ankle sprain, and Grant Williams is out with a right ACL repair.
+Seth Curry is probable with lower back tightness, Miles Bridges is probable with an illness, Taj Gibson is questionable with an illness, Tre Mann is out with disc herniation, and Brandon Miller is out with right wrist ligament repair.

+Wendell Moore Jr. is probable with a concussion protocol, Josh Okogie is out with a left hamstring strain, KJ Simpson is out with a G League two-way, and Grant Williams is out with right ACL repair.

-The Golden State Warriors and Charlotte Hornets will face off Tuesday at 10:00 p.m.
-EST.
+The Golden State Warriors face off against the Charlotte Hornets at 7:00 p.m.
+EST on Monday.

 Related Articles